jmgimeno/butterp/README.md

 A simple lisp implementation in Java.

+Dedicated to the memory of Josep Mª Ribó.

 ## Build & Run

 This project uses maven, so to build it you can do: